codehub-rony/circuit-drawer/projects/plant_watering/README.md

 # Plant Watering

-Raspberry Pi Pico W project for opening selenoid valve at a fixed moment in time.
+Raspberry Pi Pico W project for controling selenoid valve at a fixed moment in time.
 Project has two LED's to indicate successful wifi connection.

+### to do:
+- [ ] add code
+- [ ] Document LEDs

 ### Wiring